Gretchen Mol

 Gretchen Mol (born November 8, 1972) is an American actress.
 She is known for her role as Gillian Darmody in the HBO series Boardwalk Empire (2010–2014).
 She also appeared in the films Rounders (1998), Celebrity (1998), The Thirteenth Floor (1999), The Notorious Bettie Page (2005) – in which she played the title character – 3:10 to Yuma (2007), and Manchester by the Sea (2016).

-Early life
+Early life and education

-Mol was born on November 8, 1972, in Deep River, Connecticut, where her mother, Janet (née Morgan), is an artist and teacher, and her father is a teacher at RHAM High School.
+Mol was born on November 8, 1972, in Deep River, Connecticut, where her mother, Janet (née Morgan), is an artist and teacher, and her father James was a teacher at RHAM High School.
 She went to high school with Broadway actor Peter Lockyer, with whom she performed in school musicals and plays.
 Her brother, Jim Mol, is a director and editor in the film industry.

 Mol attended The American Musical and Dramatic Academy and graduated from the William Esper Studio.
 She took a job for a while as an usher at Angelika Film Center in New York.
 She had followed her brother there when he was in NYU film school.